Snaiel/ML-Fireballs/README.md

 Validating on an "all" dataset might not allow for a reliable comparison because the model has already seen the data in the training set but it enables a view of the expected fireballs to be detected when rerunning detections on already-trained data.

 If for example we did create a validation set, the program will test accordingly and provide a better judgement of the model on unseen data.
+The recall seen in this case will reflect the proper detection rate of fireballs on the actual images that these images are from, since it's guaranteed such tiles will be detected if they go through the pipeline, which they will.
+However, validating the precision / false positive rate requires actually testing on a real timeframe of images, which involves using the pipeline in its entirety.

 Example output: